 Join us to experience unparallelled wildlife viewing, whale watching & awe-inspiring First Nations culture, amidst BC's most spectacular landscapes.
-Our small group sizes mean our guests enjoy the most intimate experiences with nature & our photographers the best opportunities... our guests are never just part of a crowd.
-With our small groups (maximum 6 guests per trip), our fully certified professional guides can better ensure the safety of the group while having the least impact on the lands we visit & the wildlife we view.
-Join our scheduled trips or design your own custom (private) charter & experience the Wild in Wilderness!
+Our motorized yacht, Great Bear II, is fully certified & inspected by Transport Canada annually, to help ensure your safety.
+Some of the best certified captains & crew.
+Our small group sizes mean our guests enjoy intimate experiences with nature & our photographers some of the best opportunities... our guests are never just part of a crowd.
+With a maximum of 6 guests per trip, our fully certified professional guides can better ensure the safety of the group while having the least impact on the lands we visit & the wildlife we view.
+Join our scheduled trips or design your own custom (private) charter & experience the wild in wilderness!

 4265 Discovery Dr

 Campbell River, British Columbia

 Brant Peniuk started guiding at 14 years old & has been a Top Salmon fishing guide in Campbell River for the past 40 years.
 Brants Charter boat is a near New Grady White Gulfstream that is Transport Canada certified , comes with onboard washroom, huge deck for fishing, comfortable seating for up to 4 , heater & full electronics for safety.
 Brant is a Certified Tidal Angling Guide & will row his guests a chance for Tyee in August & early September for membership into the Tyee Club of BC.
 Fishing in our area is fantastic so fish with one of the best , Peniuks Sportfishing Adventures.

 An eco-tour with the viewing of orcas, humpback & minke whales, numerous other marine mammals & seabirds while touring through the protected waters of Johnstone Strait & the Broughton Archipelago.